Optimal resetting strategies for search processes in heterogeneous environments: First passage problem

 \section{First passage problem}

 From now on, we aim at solving the first passage problem to the disordered target.
 To accomplish this task, we start from the backward evolution equation for $P_{\pm}(x,t|x_0)$.
+Using an analogous notation to that for $P_{\pm}(x,t|x_0)$ in \eref{eq:def_Ppm}, we define the survival probabilities

-The same equation holds for both the survival probability $S_{\pm}(t|x_0)=\int dx P_{\pm}(x,t|x_0)$, \emph{i.e.}~the probability for having avoided at time $t$ the absorption at $x_T$ starting from $x_0$, and for the distribution of the first passage time to $x_T$ starting from $x_0$, $f_{\pm}(t|x_0)=-\partial_t S_{\pm}(t|x_0)$.
+\emph{i.e.}~$S_{+}(t|x_0)$ is the probability for having avoided at time $t$ the absorption at $x_T=+1$ starting from $x_0$---similarly for $S_-(t|x_0)$ with $x_T=-1$.
+The corresponding distributions of first passage times to $x_T$ starting from $x_0$ are